The MAMA-MIA Challenge: Advancing Generalizability and Fairness in Breast MRI Tumor Segmentation and Treatment Response Prediction: Methodology

 \subsection{Baselines}

 For \textit{Task 1} (primary tumor segmentation), the baseline model was a 3D nnUNet trained on the 1,506 DCE-MRI volumes with expert annotations from the MAMA-MIA dataset\cite{garrucho2025large}.
 Given nnUNet's widespread adoption in medical image segmentation benchmarks, this baseline provides a strong reference point while encouraging participants to explore novel architectures and learning strategies.
+Baseline model weights are publicly available in Synapse \footnote{\url{https://www.synapse.org/Synapse:syn60868042/wiki/628716}}.

-For \textit{Task 2} (pCR prediction), the baseline was a random classifier assigning labels uniformly at random.
+For \textit{Task 2} (pCR prediction), the baseline was a random classifier.
 This model establishes a lower bound on performance and allows participants to quantify the added value of their imaging-driven predictive models.